SenseTecnic/SenseTecnic.github.io/fred/nodered.md

 ---
 ## Node-RED in FRED

-The current current version of Node-RED used by FRED is `0.10.3`
+The current current version of Node-RED used by FRED is based on `0.10.3`.
+The (minor) changes made to Node-RED are maintained at [github.com/mblackstock/node-red-contrib](https://github.com/mblackstock/node-red-contrib).
+See the `fred-mods` branch.

 In addition to the core nodes, the following Node packages are installed: